mgronhol/hawthorn-ruby/README.md

 In graph databases you represent your data as nodes and connections ( edges ) between them.
 Each node can have multiple properties ( so they work a bit like a key-value store) and each edge has type and weight.

+The point of using graph databases is two-fold:

+ * You can model your data more easily, most of the real world problems involve relations between objects.
+You can literally draw your database to paper.
+ * You want to exploit the locality of your data, why should a query like "get all friends of user A" take more time when theres more non-related entries in the database?

 Currently Hawthorn runs in non-persistent in-memory mode.
 This will changed in future.

 See examples & wikipedia for more info.